 4.)
 Forget About Perfection

-While this isn’t always the case, one of the biggest reasons people experience ADHD freeze (or task paralysis, specifically) is due to perfectionism.
+While this isn’t always the case, one of the biggest reasons people experience ADHD freezes (or task paralysis, specifically) is due to perfectionism.
 In fact, some research claims that people with ADHD who don’t experience perfectionism are more at risk of suicide, likely due to depression. ⁷

 Since perfectionism is such a prominent force among people with ADHD, it can make certain tasks feel overwhelming.
 Most notably, tasks that need to be completed which you have little to no experience in.